 PROGRAM STATUS

 4.1.5 The City shall inform and educate owners Ongoing

 of affordable units of the State

-Preservation Notice Law (Government
+Preservation Notice Law (Government Staff and consultant LDM Associates ("LDM") were able to coordinate

-Code Section 65863.10-13), if applicable.
-Pursuant to the law, owners of meetings and phone calls with property owners of existing units subject to
+Code Section 65863.10-13), if applicable. meetings and phone calls with property owners of existing units subject to

-Pursuant to the law, owners of government-assisted projects cannot affordable housing covenants or agreements.
-The owners were not interested in extending the existing affordable housing covenants.
+Pursuant to the law, owners of affordable housing covenants or agreements.
+The owners were not

+government-assisted projects cannot interested in extending the existing affordable housing covenants.

-terminate subsidy contract, prepay a interested in extending the existing anordable nodsing coveriants.
+terminate subsidy contract, prepay a

 federally-assisted mortgage, or Newport Harbor I at 1538 Placentia Avenue is in the process of terminating.

-discontinue use restrictions without first , ·
+discontinue use restrictions without first Their six-month notice was flagged by HCD and discussions are continuing

-providing an exclusive Notice of
+providing an exclusive Notice of between LDM staff, the owner's representative and HCD.

 Opportunity to Submit an Offer to

 Purchase.
 Owners proposing to sell or

 otherwise dispose of a property at any

 time during the 5 years prior to the

 expiration of restrictions must provide this

 Notice at least 12 months in advance

 unless such sale or disposition would

 result in preserving the restrictions.
+The

-The intent of the law is to give tenants sufficient
+intent of the law is to give tenants sufficient

-time to understand and prepare for

-potential rent increases, as well as to
+time to understand and prepare for potential rent increases, as well as to

 provide local governments and potential

 preservation buyers with an opportunity to

 develop a plan to preserve the property.

 This plan typically consists of convincing

 the owner to either (a) retain the rental

 restrictions in exchange for additional

 financial incentives or (b) sell to a

-110 preservation buyer at fair market value.
+preservation buyer at fair market value.

 4.1.6 In accordance with Government Code Ongoing

-Section 65863.7, require a relocation Zoning Code Section 20.29 020 engures compliance with the Coversional
+Section 65863.7, require a relocation

 impact report as a prerequisite for the Zoning Code Section 20.28.020 ensures compliance with the Government

-closure or conversion of an existing mobile home park.
-Code Section.
+closure or conversion of an existing mobile Code Section.
 No relocation impact reports were proposed in 2019.

-nome pant.
+home park.

-PROGRAM STATUS 4.1.7 Participate as a member of the Orange County Housing Authority Advisory Ongoing Committee and work in cooperation with the Orange County Housing Authority to provide Section 8 Rental Housing Assistance to residents of the community.
+PROGRAM STATUS 4.1.7 Participate as a member of the Orange County Housing Authority Advisory Ongoing Committee and work in cooperation with the Orange County Housing Authority to provide Section 8 Rental Housing Staff attends the quarterly meetings of the OCHA Cities Advisory Committee.
+Assistance to residents of the community.
 The City will, in cooperation with the Housing Authority, recommend and Staff continually works in cooperation with the County to provide Section 8 rental housing assistance to residents. request use of modified fair-market rent limits to increase the number of housing units within the City that will be eligible to A link to the Orange County Housing Authority website has been placed on the City website to provide information on the Section 8 program. participate in the Section 8 program.
-The Newport Beach Planning Division will prepare and implement a publicity program to educate and encourage landlords within the City to rent their units to Section 8 Certificate holders, and to make very low-income households aware of availability of the Section 8 Rental Veterans Affairs Supportive Housing (VASH) Vouchers to the Newport 4.2.1 Housing Assistance Program.
-Implement and enforce the Water Efficient Ongoing Landscape Ordinance and Landscape and Irrigation Design Standards in compliance with AB 1881 (2006).
-The ordinance establishes standards for planning, designing, installing, and maintaining and managing water-efficient landscapes in new construction and rehabilitated projects.
-All new development projects are reviewed for compliance with the City's
+The Newport Beach Planning Division will prepare and implement a publicity program to educate and encourage 1 landlords within the City to rent their units to Section 8 Certificate holders, and to make very low-income households aware of availability of the Section 8 Rental Housing Assistance Program.
+4.2.1 Implement and enforce the Water Efficient Landscape Ordinance and Landscape Ongoing and Irrigation Design Standards in compliance with AB 1881 (2006).
+The ordinance establishes standards for 1 planning, designing, installing, and maintaining and managing water-efficient landscapes in new construction and rehabilitated projects.